-Join us for two special Harvard Medical School webinar series for clinicians and other health care professionals
+Join us for a special Harvard Medical School webinar series for clinicians and other health care professionals

-Each week we will feature HMS faculty presentations with perspectives on clinical management and healthcare disparities to address the coronavirus pandemic.
+We will feature HMS faculty presentations with perspectives on clinical management and health care disparities.
 Register to receive login access, as well as recordings of the sessions after they air.
 Continuing education credits will be available.

 Please note: If you are unable to access the webinars live, the programs will be recorded each day and a link to the recording will be emailed as they become available.